carrieprice78/website/content/guides/video tutorials/_index.md

 ### Step Four

-Playback your script and use OBS Studio or video that can include screen capture or camera.
+Playback your script and use OBS Studio.
 [OBS](https://obsproject.com/) is also a free open source tool.
+OBS allows for screen and video capture.
+It usually takes me a couple of tries to get this step correct.

 ### Step Five

 Put it all together in OpenShot Video Editor.
 [OpenShot](https://www.openshot.org/) is also a free open-source tool.
 Export your video and save!
 You're done!
 You can publish on YouTube or anywhere else.
+This takes me a little while, too.
+I add open source music and opening and closing images.
+Sometimes I cut the video to insert something else, or a retake.

 ### Need Help?